porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/spacing/spacing.design.md

-When it comes to design-to-dev-handover, we should always keep in mind that the handling of spacings is different: Whereas the designer sets the spacings manually in Sketch layouts, the developer implements them by using pre-defined spacing variables (e.g. spacing-8 or spacing-16).
+When it comes to design-to-dev-handover, we should always keep in mind that the handling of spacings is different: Whereas the designer sets the spacings manually in Sketch layouts, the developer implements them by using pre-defined spacing variables (e.g. spacing-8 or spacing-16) or the layout variables (e.g. layout-small or layout-medium).
 Therefore, we should always make sure that the spacings in sketch are set as correctly as possible and that they the developer can easily read them in Abstract's inspect mode - of course, a personal conversation between designer and developer is always the best way to get optimal results.
-Last but not least a one-on-one is indispensable when it comes to spacings, as the developer might not know when to use a fixed or flexible spacing class (e.g. 8 px on mobile might as well be spacing-8 or spacing-b).

 ![Abstract inspect view of spacing](./assets/spacings-inspect.png)